Pedro Rubens David

+Pedro R. David (21 July 1929 – 19 January 2022) was an Argentine magistrate.

-Pedro R. David was born in Villa Clodomiro Hileret, Tucumán, Argentina on 21 July 1929.
-He is currently first deputy-president of Courtroom II of the Federal Court of Criminal Appeals (Cámara de Casación).
-He is a lawyer (UNT – University of Tucumán), doctor in sociology (Indiana University Bloomington, USA), doctor in law and social sciences (UNT) and doctor in political sciences (UK –University John F. Kennedy).
-He is a former judge Ad-Litem at the United Nations International Criminal Tribunal for the former Yugoslavia, The Hague, The Netherlands, and he has specialized in research areas, such as crime prevention, victimology and corruption.
-He founded the University John F. Kennedy and has held positions in various universities here: Buenos Aires University, University John F. Kennedy, University of Morón, National University of Salta and National University of Tucumán, and abroad: The University of Hull (England), State University of New Mexico and the University of Zulia (Venezuela).
-He has written 18 books and published almost 100 articles.
+David was born in Villa Clodomiro Hileret, Tucumán, Argentina on 21 July 1929.
+He was first deputy-president of Courtroom II of the Federal Court of Criminal Appeals (Cámara de Casación).
+David is a lawyer (UNT – University of Tucumán), doctor in sociology (Indiana University Bloomington, USA), doctor in law and social sciences (UNT) and doctor in political sciences (UK –University John F. Kennedy).
+He was also a judge Ad-Litem at the United Nations International Criminal Tribunal for the former Yugoslavia, The Hague, The Netherlands, and he specialized in research areas, such as crime prevention, victimology and corruption.
+He founded the University John F. Kennedy and held positions in various universities here: Buenos Aires University, University John F. Kennedy, University of Morón, National University of Salta and National University of Tucumán, and abroad: The University of Hull (England), State University of New Mexico and the University of Zulia (Venezuela).
+David wrote 18 books and published almost 100 articles.